XRPLF/xrpl-dev-portal/content/infrastructure/troubleshooting/server-doesnt-sync.md

 ---
 html: server-doesnt-sync.html
 parent: troubleshoot-the-rippled-server.html
+seo:
-blurb: Troubleshoot problems that make a rippled server unable to sync with the rest of the XRP Ledger.
+    description: Troubleshoot problems that make a rippled server unable to sync with the rest of the XRP Ledger.
 labels:
   - Core Server
 ---